You are here

 Glimpse the 1903 Wright Flyer, run your hands over moon rock and experience the larger-than-life world of aviation and space travel at the National Air and Space Museum.
 Since opening on the National Mall in 1976, this hub of all things flight has educated and inspired future generations of pilots and astronauts from around the world.
 The museum (along with its second location, the Udvar-Hazy Center, in Chantilly, Va.) contains the largest and most significant collection of aviation and space artifacts in the world.
 All components of human flight are on display, including related art and archival materials.

 National Air and Space Museum hours and location

-The museum is located on Independence Avenue at 6th Street SW, and admission is always free.
-Regular hours are 10 a.m. – 5:30 p.m., but the museum stays open until 7:30 p.m. during its extended spring and summer hours.
+The museum is located on Jefferson Drive, between 4th and 7th Streets, SW., and admission is always free.
+Regular hours are 10 a.m. – 5:30 p.m.

 The easiest way to reach the museum is via Metrorail or Metrobus.
-The closest Metro stop is Smithsonian, on the Blue, Silver and Orange lines.
+The closest Metro stop is The closest metro station is L’Enfant Plaza: (Blue, Green, Orange, Silver, and Yellow lines).
 The 32, 34 and 36 Metrobus routes, as well as the DC Circulator’s National Mall route, will all take you to the Mall, which you can explore in full once you’ve experienced the Air and Space Museum’s wonders.
 The facility is handicap accessible.